L. Kelly Lyles

 QUEEN ELIZABETH the 1st's "corona" depicts the Tudor period virus.
 Her heavy white powder covered up smallpox scars, the fan cools but also shields her face, as do our masks of today.
 During Elizabethan times there were numerous pandemics: the Black Death (Bubonic Plague), Small Pox, Typhus, etc., egalitarian epidemics affecting commoners to royalty.
 The Visconte of Milan were the first to enforce quarantine; the phrase "a clean house is healthy house" was coined back then, reiterated in 2020 with Purell and sanitizers.

-Nzinga is revered as the "Mother of Angola", she assumed power after her father & brother (who had jealously had her son killed & Nzinga sterilized to retain his own power) died.
-Equally a brilliant military tactician and diplomatic negotiator, Nzinga championed the self-determination and cultural identity of her country - Ndongo and Matamba- against the warring Portugese.
+QUEEN NZINGA'S CORONA: Nzinga is revered as the "Mother of Angola".
+She assumed power after her father & brother (who had jealously had her son Nzinga killed & sterilized to retain his own power) died.
+Equally a brilliant military tactician and diplomatic negotiator, Nzinga championed the self-determination and cultural identity of her country - Ndongo and Matamba - against the warring Portuguese.